 How Old Is Your Roomba?

-Older Roomba models will make more noise as compared to newer ones.
+Older robot vacuums will make more noise as compared to the newer ones.
 If your Roomba is ten years old, expect it to be louder.
-Roombas, and all other electronic devices for that matter, deplete as they age.
-Replacing the old parts with time is mandatory.
-This will keep it up to date and will result in less noise.
+Robots deplete as they age.
+If the obsolete parts are not replaced, they will start to rattle and make noise while moving.

 Type Of Surface